JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 The `DocTestFilters = nothing` is not strictly necessary, but good practice nonetheless to help avoid unintentional filtering in following doctest blocks.

+!!! info
+    Filters are applied line-by-line to the output.
+To match multiline strings, use the `s` suffix of a regular expression to match newlines, e.g., `r"[0-9\.]+ seconds \(.*"s`.
+See the Julia documentation for `@r_str` for more information on regular expression suffixes.

 Another option is to use the `filter` keyword argument.
 This defines a doctest-local filter which is only active for the specific doctest.
 Note that such filters are not shared between named doctests either.
 It is possible to define a filter by a single regex (filter = r"foo")